truenas/middleware/docs/userguide/truenas_system.rst

 Support
 -------

-The TrueNAS® "Support" tab is used to view or update the system's license information.
+The TrueNAS® "Support" tab, shown in Figure 5.11a, is used to view or update the system's license information.
 It also provides a built-in ticketing system for generating support requests.
-Figure 5.11a shows an example of...

 **Figure 5.11a: Support Tab**